 What skills will I learn on the course?

-- Awareness of the nature of the mind;
+- Increased awareness of the nature of the mind

-- A new way of being with experience;
+- Learn a new way of being with experience

-- How to re-connect with yourself and the present moment;
+- How to re-connect with yourself and with the present moment

-- How to respond to stress rather than react out of habit.
+- How to respond to stress/difficulty rather than react habitually.